General Tso’s Chicken

 This post may contain affiliate links.
 See my disclosure policy.

-Homemade General Tso’s chicken features golden and crispy chicken bits drenched in a thick glossy sauce that balances sweet, tangy, and spicy flavors.
-This is BETTER than Chinese takeout.
+My better-than-takeout General Tso’s chicken features golden and crispy chicken bits drenched in a sweet, tangy, and spicy sauce.
+It’s easy to make for an easy weeknight dinner.

 general Tso's chicken.